econoalchemist/Whirlpool/02_Whirlpool-on-desktop.md

   <img src="assets/RoninUI05.png">
 </p>

+## Step 3: Initial Blockchain Download (IBD)
-Once you are at your dashboard, you can see the progress of the Bitcoin Initial Blockchain Download (IBD) and the vitals of your Tanto.
+Once you are at your dashboard, you can see the progress of the Bitcoin IBD and the vitals of your Tanto.
 The IBD will take about two days to complete, the Tanto is connecting to other Bitcoin nodes and downloading the entire Bitcoin blockchain all the way back to the first block from January 2009.
 Once the IBD completes, you will have your own full copy of the blockchain and you will use your own copy to verify your transactions against and display your balances in your mobile wallet.

 <p align="center">
   <img src="assets/RoninUI06.png">